smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/05_determine_object_dependency_paths.md

 When calling stored procedures, note the below usage where three-part naming convention is used for the object name, and a comma seperated list can be used to pass multiple databases.

-⚠️ I’ve implemented all the recommended indexes as suggested; however, depending on the query patterns and data distribution, the current indexing strategy may still require adjustments.
+⚠️ I’ve implemented all the recommended indexes as suggested in the execution plan; however, depending on the query patterns and data distribution, the current indexing strategy may still require adjustments.
 You may want to review and optimize the indexes further.

 #### Example Execution